 The Unseen Realm presents the fruit of Dr. Heiser’s fifteen years of research into what the Bible really says about the unseen world of the supernatural.
 His goal is to help readers view the biblical text unfiltered by tradition or by theological presuppositions.
+He presents a clear biblical theology that cuts through our modern worldview that tends to ignore the unseen world.
 “People shouldn’t be protected from the Bible,” Dr. Heiser says.
 But theological systems often do just that, by “explaining away” difficult or troublesome passages of Scripture because their literal meaning doesn’t fit into our tidy systems.

 In The Unseen Realm, Michael Heiser shines a light on the supernatural world—not a new light, but rather the same light the original, ancient readers—and writers—of Scripture would have seen it in, given their historical and cultural milieu.
-This light allows today’s pastors and scholars to understand the biblical authors’ supernatural worldview.
+This light allows today’s pastors and scholars to understand the biblical authors’ supernatural worldview by presenting a biblical theology that embraces, rather than avoids, the unseen realm.

 This is a “big” book in the best sense of the term.
 It is big in its scope and in its depth of analysis.
 Michael Heiser is a scholar who knows Scripture intimately in its ancient cultural context.
 All—scholars, clergy, and laypeople—who read this profound and accessible book will grow in their understanding of both the Old and New Testaments, particularly as their eyes are opened to the Bible’s “unseen world.”